marekpetrik/craam2/README.md

 3. Do not remove any of the libraries that are already included in the repository (eigen3 and others).
 They are included in the repository for a purpose.

-4. Do not include any of the auto-generated config files in the repository
+4. Do not include any of the auto-generated configuration files in the repository

-5. Make sure that all unit tests pass
+5. Make sure that all unit tests pass and that rcraam installs and loads OK

-6. See the R-development section above to make sure that the changes to the C++ code are reflected in the R package (= run the script as described in the the R-development section
+6. See the R-development section above to make sure that the changes to the C++ code are reflected in the R package (= run the script as described in the R-development section

 ## Other Steps ##